 There never seem to be enough electric sockets for recharging all the camera equipment, smart phones, tablets and laptops we travel with, let alone enough desk or dressing-table space for the stuff two people take along.
 What to do?
 The easiest thing is to take it in turns and stash the equipment in a drawer when it's not in use.
-I always forget to use bedside cupboards, but it's amazing how much you can hide away in them.
+It's amazing how much you can hide away in the oft-overlooked bedside cupboards.
 If you are especially laden with electronic devices, consider bringing your own power strip onboard so multiple items can charge at once.

-Speaking of bathroom etiquette, my various cruise companions and I always agree to use a public bathroom for the "poo loo," to avoid creating noxious fumes in the cabin.
-One friend even brings a mini canister of air freshener, but if one of you is sensitive to fragrances, this can be just as irritating as more natural smells.
+Speaking of bathroom etiquette, be mindful of the various smells that can be generated in that small space.
+Some cruise companions agree to use a public bathroom for the "poo loo" to avoid creating noxious fumes in the cabin.
+Some people bring a mini canister of air freshener, but if one of you is sensitive to fragrances, this can be just as irritating as more natural smells.
 On that note, many people can't tolerate perfumes, so check if this is the case before you spray yourself liberally with deodorant or your favorite scent or aftershave.

-My husband and I both snore, and we both insist the other person has the worst problem about being kept awake.
-We have learned to live with it (just!) and are happy to give the snorer a hefty shove, but nudging or yelling at a friend (or sister-in-law) can lead to trouble.
-Apart from discussing it and warning your cruise companion that snoring is a distinct possibility, you could also take a pack of nasal strips and earplugs (for the victim) with you.
+While many spouses have learned to live with the other's snoring and are happy to give the snorer a hefty shove in the middle of the night, nudging or yelling at a friend can lead to trouble.
+If you're a loud sleeper, own up prior to your cruise and warn your companion that snoring is a distinct possibility.
+You could also take a pack of nasal strips and earplugs (for the victim) to be extra considerate.

-I have a habit of reading and then falling asleep with the light on, which can be extremely annoying for my cruise companions.
-Your life partner might not mind leaning over and turning the light off, but one friend said she felt very awkward about looming over me in the middle of the night.
+Many people have the habit of reading and then falling asleep with the light on, which can be extremely annoying for their cruise companions.
+Your life partner might not mind leaning over and turning the light off, but a friend might feel awkward looming over you in the middle of the night.
 Some cabins have small individual bedside reading lights, so it's not such a problem; otherwise, sleeping masks could be a solution if the reader really can't kick the habit for the duration of the cruise.
-But do try your best to be courteous, and turn the lights out if you're the last to bed.
+When you're sharing a cruise cabin, do try your best to be courteous, and turn the lights out if you're the last to bed.

-A friend I travel with likes to not only sleep naked but to stroll around the cabin sans clothing.
-She's obviously totally uninhibited about undressing in front of her cruise companion, but most people tend to be a little more self-conscious about stripping down in front of friends.
-Some employ a degree of artful maneuvering around one another in the confined space of a cabin.
-One cruiser says she always buries her head in a book when her cruise companion is changing in the cabin; another always retreats to the bathroom to dress.
+Some people think nothing of sleeping naked or strolling around the cabin sans clothing, while others tend to be more self-conscious about stripping down in front of friends.
+Some cruisers might bury their heads in a book when a cruise companion is changing in the cabin; others might retreat to the bathroom to dress.
 Especially if you fall on the extreme end of the modest/uninhibited spectrum, you might want to discuss dressing arrangements in advance.

-My husband and I are quite used to reading over breakfast and don't tend to chat until we've had at least two cups of tea and a coffee.
+Some folks wake up chatty, while others can't bear to converse until they've downed several cups of tea or coffee.
 Definitely alert a new travel companion to your talking taboos in advance, lest they think you're giving them the cold shoulder or chatter cheerily at you while you're still clearing the fuzz from your head.
 It's also perfectly acceptable to seek out alone time now and then on the trip.
 Just tell your buddy that you need to indulge in some "me time," rather than disappearing unexpectedly.

 As with all the habits mentioned above, the best thing to do when you're cruising with someone for the first time is discuss what annoys you, laugh about it and make a plan.
 Remember -- you want your friendship to last beyond the duration of your cruise!